We answer your questions on why we took this case on, and what makes it important

 The Kinder Morgan project approval has been coming down the pipe for quite some time.
 While we were hoping for the government to stand up for endangered killer whales and stop this dangerous project, we knew there was a possibility the project would be approved.

 But the fight isn’t over yet.

 We’re asking the court to overturn Cabinet’s approval of the project due to the effects increased tanker traffic — or worse, a spill — could have on endangered Southern Resident killer whales.

-Since we launched our case, we’ve heard loud and clear from supporters like you that challenging the Kinder Morgan project in the courts is of the utmost importance as we head into 2017 and face ever-increasing threats to ocean life and our climate.
+Since we launched our case, we’ve heard loud and clear from supporters like you that challenging the Kinder Morgan project in the courts is of the utmost importance as we continue to face ever-increasing threats to ocean life and our climate.

 Why did we take on this case?